danmorrison/danmorrison.github.io/_posts/2017-04-25-manual-of-epictetus.md

 > If you are very thirsty take a good draught of cold water, and rinse you mouth and tell no one.
 >
 > 1. The ignorant man's position and character is this: he never looks to himself for benefit or harm, but to the world outside him.
-> <mark>The philosopher's position and character is that he always looks to himself for benefit and harm.
+> <mark>The philosopher’s position and character is that he always looks to himself for benefit and harm.
 > <br /><br />
 > The signs of one who is making progress are: he blames none, praises none, complains of none, accuses none, never speaks of himself as if he were somebody, or as if he knew anything.</mark>
 > And if any one compliments him he laughs in himself at his compliment; and if one blames him, he makes no defence.